microsoft/Reactors/workshop-resources/ai-services/AI_1/computer-vision-translator/translator.md

 return translated_lines
 ```

-We then use [Requests](https://2.python-requests.org/en/master/), the de facto standard for Python for making HTTP(S) calls. `post` indicates a POST call, and we specify the `uri` to call, our `headers`, which contains the key, and `json`, which is the text we wish to have translated.
+We then use [Requests](https://2.python-requests.org/en/master/), the standard in Python for making HTTP(S) calls. `post` indicates a POST call, and we specify the `uri` to call our `headers` (which contains the key) and `json` (which is the text we wish to have translated).
 We specify we want errors to be raised if we don't receive a 200 response by calling `raise_for_status()`.
 Finally, we retrieve the results by calling `json()`.

-Similar to before, we loop through the results and append them to a list called `translated_lines`, and return the value.
+Similar to before, we loop through the results and append them to a list called `translated_lines` and return the value.

 ### Update translate to call our new helper function